oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 ### Important note about development-focused Kubernetes distributions

-There are a number of development-focused distributions of Kubernetes, like kind, Minikube, Minishift and so on.
+There are a number of development-focused distributions of Kubernetes, like kind, Minikube, Minishift, and so on.
 Often these run Kubernetes in a virtual machine on your development machine.
 We have found that these distributions present some extra challenges in areas like: